-At this year's Annual Meeting, independent Directors Steve Bunger and Steve Moster are standing for election.
-Mr. Bunger has been a member of the Board since 2004.
-Mr. Moster was appointed to the Board in 2020.
+At this year's Annual Meeting, independent Directors David Greenblatt, Richard Kerley, and Julia Sze are standing for election.
+Mr. Greenblatt has been a member of the Board since 2008.
+Mr. Kerley and Ms. Sze were both appointed to the Board in 2019.